 Many parents are considering whether their student should go for a “gap year”.
 This is a year in which a graduate from either high school or college takes an amount of time – normally for six months or even for a full year – to “do something else”.
 The student/graduate then is a so-called “gapper”.
+The dynamics underlying a successful gap year may be an important factor in the college planning for parents and students.

 During this time, students visit foreign counties, take a course (such as a language course or a special interest course) or volunteer to support an organization.
 Many too decide to spend a year in the work force – earning money and trying to discern what career field they want to pursue.